hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 But first thing first, let me introduce the parties involved, they are,

 - the "Users" who will use my code,
-- and I am the "Author" who writes code (either to satisfy the needs of the "User", or to provide a functionality)
+- and I am the "Author" who writes code for the Users to use

-# a text-book `greet`
+# A text-book `greet`

 As the Author I write this function,